Operator Theory on Symmetrized Bidisc

 One consequence of the Beurling-Lax-Halmos theorem is that a non-zero submodule of the Hardy module $H^2_{\cle_*}(\mathbb{D})$ is unitarily equivalent to $H^2_{\cle}(\mathbb{D})$ for some Hilbert space $\cle$.
-This phenomenon is no longer true in general when one consider the Hardy modules over the unit ball or the unit polydisc.
-This is not the case for $\Gamma$-isometric Hardy modules.
+This phenomenon is no longer true in general when one consider the Hardy modules over the unit ball or the unit polydisc in $\mathbb{C}^n$, $n \geq 2$.
+However, a non-zero submodule of a $\Gamma$-isometric Hardy module is unitarily equivalent to a $\Gamma$-isometric Hardy module.

-\begin{Corollary} A non-zero submodules of a $\Gamma$-isometric Hardy module is isometrically isomorphic with a $\Gamma$-isometric Hardy module. \end{Corollary}
+\begin{Corollary} A non-zero submodule of a $\Gamma$-isometric Hardy module is isometrically isomorphic with a $\Gamma$-isometric Hardy module. \end{Corollary}

 Let $\cls = M_{\Theta}H^2_{\cle}(\mathbb{D})$ be a $M_z$-invariant subspace of $H^2_{\cle_*}(\mathbb{D})$ for some inner multiplier $\Theta \in H^{\infty}_{\clb(\cle, \cle_*)}(\mathbb{D})$ and that $\cls$ be invariant under the multiplication operator $M_{p}$ where $p$ is a $\clb(\cle_*, \cle)$-valued analytic polynomial.
 Then for some unique $\Psi \in H^{\infty}_{\clb(\cle_*, \cle)}(\mathbb{D})$.